Bobby Wagner is still a free agent, but don’t expect the Seahawks to re-sign him

 It was then revealed that Dallas — where former Seahawks defensive coordinator Dan Quinn is now the DC — is also out of the running for Wagner.

-Cowboys executive vice president Stephen Jones, son of owner Jerry, told reporters at the NFL league meetings this week “Obviously Dan’s had a history with Bobby and knows him well (so) you look into it.
+Cowboys executive vice president Stephen Jones, son of owner Jerry, told reporters at the NFL league meetings this week, “Obviously Dan’s had a history with Bobby and knows him well, (so) you look into it.
 He’s a great, great football player, Hall of Fame-type player.
 But as it turned out, it didn’t work out with us.”

 Wagner also has visited the Baltimore Ravens, and a report from the league meetings this week said Wagner and the team are “still talking.”

 But if that, too, doesn’t work out, an obvious question is whether a return to the Seahawks would be possible.
 Asked that when he met with reporters Tuesday at the league meetings, Seahawks general manager John Schneider said, essentially, no.

 “We’re at a point now where we think he should be making a certain amount of money, and I don’t know where it’s going to go,” Schneider said.
-“But we’re onto Jordyn (Brooks) and Cody (Barton).”
+“But we’re on to Jordyn (Brooks) and Cody (Barton).”

 Wagner averaged $18 million on the three-year contract he signed with the Seahawks in 2019, which at the time made him the highest-paid inside linebacker in NFL history.
 He had one year remaining when he was released.